Financially feral.

 I felt completely duped.
 All the personality I thought was real, all her talk about authenticity, was just another trend she was trying on.
 Now she was widening her audience, but nothing was real.
 She was, in fact, the very capitalist she claimed to despise.
 In her effort to expand, she lost the very loyal customers who once believed in her.

 A few more messages flew back and forth.
 Half compliments, half identity crisis until I finally said, “I’m the wrong person to ask.
-I’ve been wearing the same skirt and shirt for ten years.
-You have a master’s degree and no student debt and you’re out here acting confused.
-Like, come on.”
+I literally can’t buy a pack of cigarets and three cups of coffee on the same week without my account going negative.
+You’re the one with master’s degree and a Roth IRA and you’re out here acting like you’re in a crisis.
+Like, bitch.”
 It wasn’t meant to be dramatic, just honest.

-She replied, “It’s giving spiritually stable, financially feral.”
+She replied, “It’s giving jealous victimindset that financially feral.”